 Yet, Jaime finds time to care for her family and work fulltime for the family business.

-Jaime Yozsa, Treasurer
+Jaime Yozsa, Development Specialist

 Kendall is a sixth grade student at Indian Creek School who is an environmentalist and passionate about helping others.
 From her Science projects about human impact on sea life and oceans, to her fundraiser to raise money for the Bahamas after Hurricane Dorian, she constantly strives to make the world a better place.